daphne-eu/daphne/doc/GettingStarted.md

 - Because the container instance works on the same folder, if one already built the system outside the container, it is recommended to clean all build files to avoid conflicts.
 - One may also do the commits from within the containers as normal.

+For more about building and running with containers, refer to the directory `deploy/` and its [README.md](deploy/README.md) and further documentation in [Deploy.md](Deploy.md).

 ### Exploring the Source Code

 As an **entry point for exploring the source code**, you might want to have a look at the code behind the `daphne` executable, which can be found in `src/api/cli/daphne.cpp`.